-There are many things that we look for in a supplier's proposition and each bid process is unique; typically, however we award contracts to suppliers who can demonstrate best performance against a combination of criteria including:
+Each bid process can be unique and there are a number of things that we look for in a supplier's proposition.
+Typically, we award contracts to suppliers who can demonstrate best performance against a combination of criteria including:

 - Suppliers ability to provide products, services or works that meet the technical specification

-- A proven track record and investment in Research & Development
+- A proven track record and investment in research and development

 - Innovation wherever practical

 - Will the contract to be let cause the supplier to become over reliant on our business?

 - Does the supplier have a strong financial standing and can they manage a contract of the expected value?

 - Certifications / independent assessments